Crawler Walkthrough

 The Search Preview screen satisfies the developer’s need to view search behavior and result values, but it has one drawback.
 To see it, you have to be an authorized Site Search user.
 Experience has taught us that a search project often has many more stakeholders than developers.
 The project will need a public search portal for stakeholders.

-This screen provides a URL to a sharable search environment.
+This screen provides a URL to a shareable search environment.
 You can View the page immediately, or you can use the Copy icon on the right to share the URL with coworkers.

 Use the Regenerate button to refresh the Search UI App after making changes.